jameswangz/github-shared-repository/README.markdown

 # Features
 This plugin has 3 features

-* The trigger scripts(written with Ruby) will trigger the affected jobs remotely (by using the 'git log --quiet HEAD^..HEAD module' command)
+* The trigger scripts(written with Ruby) will trigger the affected jobs remotely (by using the 'git log since..until path' command)
 * The plugin will generate the project and commit hyperlinks to Github(almost same with the original Github plugin)
 * The plugin will generate the list of changes since last build